paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-72a-creating-helpful-incentives-to-produce-semiconductors-for-america.md

 #### References in Text
 Section 231(b)(15) of the National Defense Authorization Act for Fiscal Year 2017 (as added by section 276 of this Act), referred to in subsec. (a)(3)(A)(ii)(IV), is section 231(b)(15) of Pub.
 L. 114–328, as added by section 276 of Pub.
 L. 116–283, which is set out in a note under [section 2302 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2302&num=0&edition=prelim), Armed Forces.

 Section 14 of the Federal Advisory Committee Act, referred to in subsec. (b)(3), is section 14 of Pub.
-L. 92–463, which is set out in the Appendix to Title 5, Government Organization and Employees.
+L. 92–463, which was set out in the Appendix to Title 5, Government Organization and Employees, and was repealed and restated as [section 1013 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1013&num=0&edition=prelim) by Pub.
+L. 117–286, §§ 3(a), 7, Dec.
+27, 2022, 136 Stat.
+4204, 4361.

 #### Amendments
 2022—Subsec. (a)(3)(A)(ii)(II).
 Pub.
 L. 117–167, § 103(c)(1)(A), inserted “, including for technologies based on organic and inorganic materials” after “components”.